openmanuscript/minuscript/doc/scenes/spec.md

 - `version` the version of this specification the file follows.
 Valid values are [1.0].
+- `(key, value)` pairs for metadat are shown in the specification below.
+All are required.
+The contents of the value string for each pair are not checked for proper formatting.
 - Other valid `JSON` data may be present, but is not part of this
   specification.